 Cross-sector or Other Planned Studies

+No cross-cutting studies are planned for 2025.

 Historic Evaluation Studies

 This section contains a list of all historic studies still being used by the Company as the basis of claimed savings in the 2024 Program Plan and in the Technical Reference Manual.
 An at-a-glance summary in Table 3 shows the studies by program, followed by the more detailed Table 4 summarizing the relevant studies.
+These studies are available through the EERMC, the PUC, and Rhode Island Energy.

 Table 3.
 Historic Evaluation Studies

-These studies are available through the EERMC, the PUC, and Rhode Island Energy.

 Table 4.
-Completed Evaluation Studies Applicable in 2023
+Completed Evaluation Studies Applicable in 2025